 Remove person to fresh air.
+Dust in throat and nasal passages should clear spontaneously.
+Contact a physician if irritation persists or if breathing is difficult.
 If lung irritation persists or later develops, contact a physician.
 If not breathing, initiate rescue breathing, give oxygen by trained personnel and get immediate medical attention.
 Do not attempt to rescue victim from confined spaces without adequate protective equipment.